GHQ AUXILIARY UNITS

 Many misconceptions have arisen over the origin and role of the GHQ Auxiliary Units through uncritical repetition of material from earlier works.
 Often, these did not include reference to source material and their conclusions could not be tested.
 Objective history has now been replaced by a romantic myth.
 The following are a selection of pertinent quotes from those men concerned with the initial foundation of the Auxiliary Units, and from modern historians.

 The reasoned conclusion is that the Auxiliary Units were not intended as a long-term national resistance to operate after occupation (the task of SIS) but rather as a short term commando expedient around the coast, to assist regular forces during the anti-invasion campaign.
-Thus, for CO, Gubbins they were 'a bonus, that's all' and for his GSO2, Wilkinson they were not expected to survive 'the first few days of invasion'.
+Thus, for CO, Colin Gubbins they were 'a bonus, that's all' and for his GSO2, Peter Wilkinson they were not expected to survive 'the first few days of invasion'.

 Laurence Grand, head of Section D, SIS